LeNPaul/portfolio-jekyll-theme/projects/proj-8.md

 title: 'The Science of Logos'
 ---

-During the summer of 2021, I co-authored a paper called **'Illegible Semantics: Exploring the Design Space of Metal Logos'**, which was submitted to and accepted by the **alt.VIS** workshop at **IEEE VIS**, the premier forum for visualization research and technology.
+During the summer of 2021, I, together with a crack team of some of the best and brightest experts in visualization, co-authored a paper called **'Illegible Semantics: Exploring the Design Space of Metal Logos'**, which was submitted to and accepted by the **alt.VIS** workshop at **IEEE VIS**, the premier forum for visualization research and technology.

 It's basically about how Heavy and Extreme Metal logos communicate a story -- even if it isn't always immediately apparent.
-It's true!
-Go see for yourself!
-I wrote a complete guide on everything you need to know about Metal's highly codified (sub)genre logo conventions.
-All you need to do is to one click on one of 50 <a href="../GENREGUIDE" target="_blank" rel="noopener"><span>sample logos</span></a>.
+It's true! <a href="../GENREGUIDE" target="_blank" rel="noopener"><span>Go see for yourself!</span></a> I wrote a complete guide on everything you need to know about Metal's highly codified (sub)genre logo conventions.
+All you need to do is to one click on one of 50 sample logos.